Family Storytime: Tuesdays @ 6:15pm at WBPL

-Storytimes at the library are intended for children and provide a number of benefits.
-They provide an opportunity for learning about the world through the stories and topics of the books themselves.
-Children are given an opportunity to learn social skills by interacting with the other children who attend.
-For those programs that offer crafts, children are also presented with a process of learning motor skills.
+Storytimes at the library provide a number of benefits for children of all age groups!
+They give kids an opportunity to learn about the world through the stories and topics of the books.
+Children learn social skills by interacting with the other children.
+Crafts and activities also help young children develop motor skills.

 The library offers several different types of storytimes throughout the year.

-Preschool Storytimes are the storytimes that run all year on Friday mornings.
+Storytimes run all year on Friday mornings.
 They feature a set of themed stories like different animals, holidays, colors, and other specific topics.
 The stories are followed by a quick craft activity that the children participate in and can take home.

-Preschool Storytimes are intended, as you might imagine, for those who have not yet entered Kindergarten.
-At the WBPL, we encourage family involvement, so all children are, of course, welcome.
-This is especially sure during the Summer when children are out of school and accompany families or babysitters to the library.
+Storytimes are geared toward preschool age through early elementary, but all ages are welcome.
+This is especially true during the summer when children are out of school and accompany families or babysitters to the library.

-Pajama storytimes offer a set of themed stories followed by a quick bedtime snack.
-Like Preschool Storytimes, the books chosen for Pajama Storytime often reflect a season, holiday, or other special topic like leaves during Fall or flowers during spring.
-As suggested by the name, kids and adults alike are welcome to wear their PJs to storytime.
+Family Storytime offers a set of themed stories followed by a bedtime snack.
+Like Friday Storytimes, the books chosen for Family Storytime often reflect a season, holiday, or other special topic.
+Kids and adults alike are welcome to wear their PJs to Storytime.